 With initial support from the Kellogg Foundation and the University of Hawai‘i-Hilo the program was launched in 1982.
 In 1986 the Foundation partnered with UH-CTAHR and Dr. Donna R. Ching coordinated and delivered the training activities.
 For the next 20 years, Donna developed the program into a multidisciplinary, well-networked program.
 Acting on a strategic plan developed by the board in 2005, a full time Executive Director, Kim Coffee-Isaak, was hired in 2006 and a strategic fundraising plan was put into place.
 In 2007 the Foundation celebrated its 25th Anniversary on the island of Hawai‘i with workshops, story telling and fellowship.
 In 2009 ALFH contracted with Pauline Sato as Program Director in order to begin a succession plan pending Dr. Ching’s retirement.
 Donna and Pauline co-directed Class XIII and Peter Adler was brought on to teach the leadership components for Class XIV.
 Kim Coffee-Isaak left the organization in August 2014 to start her own business and Lisa Soong was hired as an Administrative Coordinator.
 For Class XV (2015-16) Pauline directed the program with Peter Adler and Donna Ching conducted leadership training.

-Currently the Agriculture Leadership Program has trained more than 180 professionals from across the state.
+Currently the Agricultural Leadership Program has trained more than 180 professionals from across the state.
 These alumni have formed a strong network and many individuals are actively serving in leadership roles for their industry and community organizations as well as the overall agricultural sector.
 In Fall of 2017, Christine Brammer was hired as the Executive & Program Director.
-She will work together with Pauline Sato to coordinate Class XVI as Pauline prepares to transition out of her position at ALFH.
-Leadership Trainers Peter Adler, Donna Ching, and others (TBD) will support the Class XVI cohort which will take place from May 2018-November 2019.
+She is currently work together with Pauline Sato to coordinate Class XVI.
+Leadership Trainers Peter Adler, Donna Ching, and others will support the Class XVI cohort which will take place from May 2018-November 2019.

 Hawai‘i Agriculture Conference

 The Agricultural Leadership Foundation of Hawai‘i also hosts the statewide Hawai‘i Agriculture Conference.
 Conferences were held in 2008, 2010, 2012, and 2017.
 Prior to 2008, ALFH was a sponsoring partner of the conference along with Hawai‘i Farm Bureau Federation, Hawai‘i Department of Agriculture and UH College of Tropical Agriculture and Human Resources.
-The next conference is being planned for late 2019 or early 2020.
-Stay up to date on what’s been happening since the 2017 conference on the Hawai‘i Agriculture Conference website.
+The next conference, AG2019 will take place October 15-16, 2019 at the Hawai‘i Convention Center.
+Stay up to date on conference happenings.